 Walking the Inca Trail to Machu Picchu

 In our small group we started with 7 hikers, the two of us and five young adults in their mid-twenties from Puerto Rico.
-We hike a lot and have lived at high altitude so have some idea what to expect on the hike.
+We hike a lot and have lived at high altitude so have some idea what to expect on the hike and think we are prepared for the altitude on the Inca Trail.
 We own proper hiking gear and were outfitted accordingly.
 Several of our fellow hikers were not.
-They were unprepared in all regards- physically, mentally and a couple of them without proper gear.
+They were unprepared in all regards- physically, mentally and a couple of them without proper hiking gear.

 And Then There Were Two

 After breakfast the first morning they turned back.
 One person in their group was ill, the others were struggling and not sure they would make it.
-This means our support team is also split, as some will need to continue with us, and some will take the excess gear back with the other hikers.
+This means our support team or porters also split, as some will need to continue with us, and some will take the excess gear back with the other hikers.
 One guide goes with them, he will meet us again at Machu Picchu, and one stays with us.
 So suddenly we have a private tour!
-As they walked back the way we had come on day one, we headed onward.
+As they walked back the way we had come on day one, we headed onward on the Inca Trail.

-Day one was relatively easy walking compared to what is to come.
+Day one was relatively easy walking compared to what the difficult on the Inca Trail to come.
 The first day of the hike passes through a couple of villages where you can purchase water (which is convenient as then you don’t have to carry as much).
-Many of the locals pass with their donkeys carrying provisions both for their own use and to sell to the tourists.
+Many of the locals pass with their donkeys carrying provisions both for their own use and to sell to the hikers.
 Our first glimpse of the first set of ruins from the trail reveals a large complex.
 It is quite some distance away and we do not walk any closer to it.
 It is very exciting to see these first ruins!

 After several hours walking, we come around a corner, and there is our team, with our mid morning snack.
 What a pleasure to see them!
 They greet us with soap and warm water to wash up.
 (This is how we are always greeted and it is much appreciated.)
 We have a cooked snack and a seat to rest and prepare for the really steep climb ahead.
 This will be our last food until lunch, which is still several hours (and on the other side of the pass) away.
 During this break several other hikers reach the same general area where they too stop for a break with their groups.